Top GCSE grades in Northern Ireland fall with return of formal examinations

 The results for just under 30,000 students who took GCSE exams in Northern Ireland in 2022 were published by the Joint Council for Qualifications (JCQ).

-Education Minister Michelle McIlveen praised the hard work and resilience of students.
+Education Minister Michelle McIlveen praised the hard work and resilience of students during a visit to St Columbanus’ College in Bangor, Co Down.

 “Congratulations to all our young people across Northern Ireland who have received GCSE results today,” she said.